 Welcome to PE at Saltdean

-At Saltdean Primary we value Sport and Physical Education and work hard to ensure that all children are given equal opportunities to participate and thrive.
-The PE team work closely with teachers to ensure we teach a consistent and varied curriculum helping children to develop a range of skills.
+At Saltdean Primary, we value Sport and Physical Education and work hard to ensure that all children are given equal opportunities to participate and thrive.
+The PE team work closely with all stakeholders to ensure we teach a consistent and varied curriculum helping children to develop a range of skills.

 If you have any sports related queries or wish to contact our PE coordinators at Saltdean Primary, please email firstname.lastname@example.org

-As a school we have taken part in a variety of tournaments and sporting events this year including:
+As a school we take part in a variety of tournaments and sporting events throughout the year.
+These include including:

 - Cross Country